mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 User Roles and permissions are manageable from CMS by **Console Super Users**, which are particular Console Administrators having access to the Console CMS and thus being able to perform actions at Console root level.

 :::info
 Note that Console Super User is NOT included as a default Role.
-Consequently, it can not be assigned from the Identities portal, as it performs actions at exclusively at Console root level.
+Consequently, it can not be assigned from the Identities portal, as it performs actions exclusively at Console root level.
 :::

 The following table describes the privileges given to these Console Administrators: